amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 The following boundary condition parameterizations are supported:

-* [SU] `"BC: Flux`" requires `"Times`" [Array double], `"Time Functions`" [Array string] (see the note below) and one of the following: `"Inward Volumetric Flux`" [Array double], `"Inward Mass Flux`" [Array double], `"Outward Volumetric Flux`" [Array double] or `"Outward Mass Flux`" [Array double].
+* [SU] `"BC: Flux`" requires `"Times`" [Array double], `"Time Functions`" [Array string] (see the note below) and one of the following:

+    * [U]  `"Inward Volumetric Flux`" [Array double],

+    * [SU] `"Inward Mass Flux`" [Array double],

+    * [U]  `"Outward Volumetric Flux`" [Array double], or

+    * [SU] `"Outward Mass Flux`" [Array double].

   Here volumetriuc flux is interpreted as meters cubed per meters squared per second, and mass flux is interpreted as kilogramms per meter squared per second.
 Inward or outward refers to the flux being in the direction of the inward or outward normal to each face of the boundary region, respectively.
-(In the unstructured code, only `"Inward Mass Flux`" and `"Outward Mass Flux`" are supported.)
+With `"Inward`" fluxes there is an additional parameter to describe how sloping topography is handled:

+    * [U] "rainfall" [bool] indicates that the mass flux is defined with respect to the gravity vector and the actual influx depends on boundary slope (default value is "false").

 * [SU] `"BC: Uniform Pressure`" requires `"Times`" [Array double], `"Time Functions`" [Array string] and `"Values`" [Array double]